steamboatid/Noid4Php/readme.md

 * To do

-  - Port the pseudo-generator processor from perl (c) into php.
   - Optimize structure and process, but keep inputs, calls, and outputs.
   - Seperate creation of noids and management of bindings.
-  - Use the perl pseudo-random generator to create identical noids via php.
   - Use other standard or flat db engines (mysql and simple file).
   - See other todo in the perl or php scripts.